jonhjelm/docs-and-training/README.md

     execution using MPI.

   * [GPU support for Singularity images](service_implementation/advanced_hpc_gpu.md):
-    (not written yet) Learn how to prepare your Singularity image for access of underlying GPU cores.
+    Learn how to prepare your Singularity image for access of underlying GPU cores.

 ### Advanced topics